 All applications for relief should be made to your local authority.
 Links to the relevant local authority application forms are available here.

-The next non-domestic rating list will come into force on 1 April 2023, following revaluation.
-The Welsh Government will provide all ratepayers whose liability is increasing by more than £300, as a consequence of revaluation, with transitional relief.
+From 1 April 2023, following the revaluation, the Welsh Government is providing all ratepayers whose liability is increasing by more than £300, as a consequence of revaluation, with transitional relief.
 Any increase in non-domestic rates liability as a result of revaluation will be phased in over two years.

 A ratepayer will pay 33% of their additional liability in the first year (2023-24) and 66% in the second year (2024-25), before reaching their full liability in the third year (2025-26).
 The Welsh Government is providing £113m over two years to fund this relief, supporting all areas of the tax-base through a consistent and straightforward transitional scheme.